aminatpwk/ai-hackathon-bolt-new/README.md

 # Email AI Notifier
 This project is being developed as part of an AI Hackathon.
-The goal is to build a smart email monitoring system that can scan job-related emails, extract relevant information, and send custom notifications to the user based on preferences.
+The goal is to build a personal smart email monitoring system that can scan job-related emails, extract relevant information, and send custom notifications to the user based on preferences.

 ---